How to Pick Kitchen Paint Colors

 A coat of paint can transform a room from outdated to cutting-edge, from dark and intimate, to bright and welcoming.
 While choosing a can of paint might feel overwhelming, it doesn't have to be.
 Here, a number of paint experts weigh-in on the best shades for your kitchen while offering up some paint inspiration.
 Erika Woelfel, color expert and VP of color and creative services at Behr Paint, suggests designing the space around how you plan to use it.
 For example, if you're an adventurous cook you might opt for more exciting colors that spur creativity; if you're looking for a calming environment for family meals, you might prefer cool tones.
 But no matter what hue you choose, Andrea Magno, color and design expert at Benjamin Moore, says to consider how the shade will flow with other rooms in the home, before making your final decision.

-Whether you're looking to spice up your space or keep things calm, cool, and Sunday-brunch serene, here's what you need to know about picking your kitchen paint colors—plus, one prep step to never forget.
+Whether you're looking to spice up your space or keep things calm, cool, and Sunday-brunch serene (take this soothing nook by Michelle Gage Interior Design, for example), here's what you need to know about picking your kitchen paint colors—plus, one prep step to never forget.

 Nod to Nature